Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 The answer is that metacognitive scaffolds replace generic journaling, not add to it.
 Most Design teachers ask learners to maintain a design journal throughout the project.
 These journals often become either dutiful transcripts of what happened ("Monday: completed research.
 Tuesday: sketched ideas") or vague navel-gazing ("Design is hard").
 The Knowledge Map, Monitoring Prompt, Decision Register, and Reflective Evaluation are more structured alternatives.
 Each is one page or less.
 Each fits directly into the project timeline.

-Here's the payoff: these four scaffolds together provide evidence for all five IB Design criteria without additional assessment labour:
+Here's the payoff: these four scaffolds work together.
+They provide evidence for all five IB Design criteria without adding to assessment labour:

 • Knowledge Map = evidence for Criterion A (Understanding)